 From the mid 1990s to the early 2000s, the Friends collected plant specimens for the State Herbarium of South Australia on an opportunistic basis.
 These specimens were identified and archived by herbarium botanists.
 For about 10 years from the early 2000s, the Friends undertook more formal plant surveys on one-hectare plots identified by the State Herbarium.
 Unfortunately, funding cuts to the herbarium have meant that this material can no longer be processed and we have discontinued this work.
 However, we have also been photographing the vegetation at set points in three sections of the South Australian part of the GVD – the Googs Track area, the Mamungari area and around Maralinga.
 We generally get to one of these sections every year, so the recording of each photopoint is done every three years.
 These records are supplied to the Herbarium and they now fill several DVDs.

 More recently we have supported research projects recording marble gum (Eucalyptus gonglyocarpa) distribution and the use of marble gums by the Wipu Wara (Princess Parrot).
 We have also provided substantial support for a project investigating camel damage to the desert vegetation.

 The photos have brief captions describing the places we visit and the work we do.
 Hover the mouse over an image to freeze the slideshow.

 2021 Field Trips

 Two field trips were planned for August, 2021.
-The first trip (vegetation photopoints and drone vegetation monitoring) was completed successfully, but the second trip (quondong survey) had to be cancelled due to an outback COVID exposure incident.
-A report on the first trip will be published on this page in due course.
+The first trip (vegetation photopoints and drone vegetation monitoring) was completed successfully – see the link below.
+The second trip (quondong survey) had to be cancelled due to an outback COVID exposure incident.

 All proposed field trips for 2020 were cancelled due to the COVID-19 pandemic.